AnRo301/CAN_Sim_Test_Module/README.md

 ## Introduction

-Simulation of CAN-Bus traffic to verify functionality of CAN_Interface Messages with different identifiers are cyclically send
+Simulation of CAN-Bus traffic to verify functionality of CAN_Interface.
+Messages with different identifiers are cyclically send

 For instructions on commissioning, see CAN interface repository: